Pinelands National Reserve: History

 On February 24, 1977, Senator Frank Church (D-ID) sponsored the National Parks and Recreation Act of 1978 as an Omnibus bill, which included legislation for the Pinelands National Reserve.
 New Jersey Representatives Edwin B. Forsythe and William J. Hughes proposed bills H.R.
 9539 and H.R.
 9539 to preserve the Pinelands, which became attached to the omnibus bill in an amendment, sponsored by Congressmen Forsythe, Hughes, and James Florio.
 The bill passed in the United States Senate on October 27, 1977.
 A similar bill passed in the House of Representatives on July 12, 1978.
-After further changes passed by both houses, United States President Jimmy Carter signed the National Parks and Recreation Act of 1978 on November 10, considering it "the most significant conservation legislation to pass the 95th Congress" in his signing statement.
-The National Parks and Recreation Act of 1978 created the Pinelands National Reserve, which consisted of 1100000 acre of land in 56 South Jersey municipalities.
-It was the "largest tract of wild land along the Middle Atlantic Seaboard", according to President Carter's briefing on a September 20, 1978 trip the president took to Atlantic City.
+After further changes passed by both houses, United States President Jimmy Carter signed the National Parks and Recreation Act of 1978 on November 10, calling it "the most significant conservation legislation to pass the 95th Congress" in his signing statement.
+The National Parks and Recreation Act of 1978 created the Pinelands National Reserve, which consists of 1100000 acre of land in 56 South Jersey municipalities.
+It was the "largest tract of wild land along the Middle Atlantic Seaboard", according to President Carter's briefing on a September 20, 1978 trip to Atlantic City.

 Upon the passage of the bill, the Pinelands National Reserve became the country's first National Reserve.
 The act authorized $23 million for land acquisition of critically important ecological areas.
 Congress noted the need for local, state, and federal government, along with the private sector, to collectively manage and preserve the water and land resources of the Pinelands, without large-scale direct federal acquisition of the land.
 The bill also directed for the Interior Secretary to request the state of New Jersey to establish "a planning entity to a comprehensive management plan for the Pinelands National Reserve."
 In accordance with the law, New Jersey Governor Brendan Byrne issued an executive order on February 8, 1979, creating the Pinelands Commission.
 This was affirmed by the New Jersey legislature in the Pinelands Protection Act, which passed in June 1979.
-The state Pinelands Area omitted 162000 acres of land east of the Garden State Parkway and near the Delaware Bay.
+The state Pinelands Area omitted 162000 acres of National Reserve land east of the Garden State Parkway and near the Delaware Bay.

 On August 8, 1980, the Pinelands Commission approved the Protection Area, an area of unbroken forest covering 39% of the National Reserve.
 For the remainder of the reserve, the Pinelands Commission created the Preservation Area on November 21, which consisted of towns, farmlands, and other areas.
-The plan became effective under state law on January 14, 1981, and two days later, Interior Secretary Cecil D. Andrus approved of the Comprehensive Management Plan.
+The plan became effective under state law on January 14, 1981, and two days later, Interior Secretary Cecil D. Andrus approved the Comprehensive Management Plan.
 In the same year, Rutgers University established the Rutgers Division of Pinelands Research to support local ecological research.
-In 1983, the United Nations Educational, Scientific and Cultural Organization (UNESCO) designated the Pinelands as a biosphere reserve, labeling it jointly as the South Atlantic Coastal Plain Biosphere Reserve/Pinelands National Reserve.
+In 1983, the United Nations Educational, Scientific and Cultural Organization (UNESCO) designated the Pinelands as a biosphere reserve, labeling it the South Atlantic Coastal Plain Biosphere Reserve/Pinelands National Reserve.
 In 1988, UNESCO redesignated it as a singular biosphere reserve.